stepheneb/thoreau-microsite/readme.md

 **Local Development**

-1. Make sure that the active long-term-support version of Node.js is installed.
+1. Make sure that the active long-term-support version of Node.js is installed, currently `lts/Gallium`.
 If not see options for installing below.
 ```
 $ node -v
-v14.18.1
+v16.13.2
 ```
 2. Clone the repository to your local computer.
 3. Open a shell and move to the directory where the repository is cloned.